pawel-dubiel/paweldubiel.com/_posts/2023-12-09-google-gemini.markdown

 ---
 # DeepMind Unveils Groundbreaking Gemini AI Capable of Multimodal Reasoning

 **DeepMind**, the technology giant, has recently open-sourced **Gemini**, their latest deep learning model.
 Gemini is unique in its ability to perform multimodal reasoning across various platforms including text, images, video, audio, and even code.
-This is a notable development for IT specialists interested in AI advancements, as Gemini represents a significant step forward in creating more capable and flexible AI systems.
+This is a notable development for people interested in AI advancements, as Gemini represents a significant step forward in creating more capable and flexible AI systems.

 ## What Makes Gemini Standout?
 Gemini is built upon an architecture similar to DeepMind's earlier **[Gato model](https://en.wikipedia.org/wiki/Gato_(DeepMind))**.
 It excels in: